camunda/camunda-docs/docs/components/best-practices/development/handling-data-in-processes.md

 | `tweetId` | Long | 8213 |
 | `approved` | Boolean | true |

-* ... communicate in a *message oriented* style, e.g. retrieving data from one system and hand it over to another system via a process.
+* ...communicate in a *message oriented* style.
+For example, retrieving data from one system and handing it over to another system via a process.

-When receiving external *messages*, consider storing just those parts of the payload relevant for you, and not the whole response.
-This not only serves the goal of having a lean process variables map, it also makes you more independent from changes in the service's message interface.
+When receiving external messages, consider storing just those parts of the payload relevant for you, and not the whole response.
+This not only serves the goal of having a lean process variables map, it also makes you more independent of changes in the service's message interface.

-* ... want to use the process engine as kind of *cache*, e.g. you cannot query relevant customer data in every step for performance reasons.
+* ...want to use the process engine as kind of *cache*.
+For example, you cannot query relevant customer data in every step for performance reasons.

-* ... need to *postpone data changes* in the leading system to a later step in the process, e.g. you only want to insert the Tweet in the Tweet Management Application if it is approved.
+* ...need to *postpone data changes* in the leading system to a later step in the process.
+For example, you only want to insert the Tweet in the Tweet Management Application if it is approved.

-* ... want to track the *historical development* of the data going through your process.
+* ...want to track the *historical development* of the data going through your process.

-* ... don't have a leading system for this data.
+* ...don't have a leading system for this data.

 ## Using constants and data accessors

 Avoid the copy/paste of string representations of your process variable names across your code base.
-At least collect the variable names for a process definition in *constants*, like for example in Java:
+Collect the variable names for a process definition in *constants*.
+For example, in Java:

 ```java
 public interface TwitterDemoProcessConstants {